Liver: Disease

 Many diseases of the liver are accompanied by jaundice caused by increased levels of bilirubin in the system.
 The bilirubin results from the breakup of the hemoglobin of dead red blood cells; normally, the liver removes bilirubin from the blood and excretes it through bile.

 Other disorders caused by excessive alcohol consumption are grouped under alcoholic liver diseases and these include alcoholic hepatitis, fatty liver, and cirrhosis.
 Factors contributing to the development of alcoholic liver diseases are not only the quantity and frequency of alcohol consumption, but can also include gender, genetics, and liver insult.

 Liver damage can also be caused by drugs, particularly paracetamol and drugs used to treat cancer.

 A rupture of the liver can be caused by a liver shot used in combat sports.

 Primary biliary cholangitis is an autoimmune disease of the liver.
 It is marked by slow progressive destruction of the small bile ducts of the liver, with the intralobular ducts (Canals of Hering) affected early in the disease.
 When these ducts are damaged, bile and other toxins build up in the liver (cholestasis) and over time damages the liver tissue in combination with ongoing immune related damage.

-There are also many pediatric liver diseases, including biliary atresia, alpha-1 antitrypsin deficiency, alagille syndrome, progressive familial intrahepatic cholestasis, Langerhans cell histiocytosis and hepatic hemangioma a benign tumour the most common type of liver tumour, thought to be congenital.
+There are also many pediatric liver diseases, including biliary atresia, alpha-1 antitrypsin deficiency, alagille syndrome, progressive familial intrahepatic cholestasis, Langerhans cell histiocytosis and hepatic hemangioma, a benign tumour.
+It is the most common type of liver tumour, thought to be congenital.
 A genetic disorder causing multiple cysts to form in the liver tissue, usually in later life, and usually asymptomatic, is polycystic liver disease.
 Diseases that interfere with liver function will lead to derangement of these processes.
 However, the liver has a great capacity to regenerate and has a large reserve capacity.
 In most cases, the liver only produces symptoms after extensive damage.

 The bare area of the liver is a site that is vulnerable to the passing of infection from the abdominal cavity to the thoracic cavity.

 Consuming caffeine regularly may help safeguard individuals from liver cirrhosis.
 Additionally, it has been shown to slow the advancement of liver disease in those already affected, lower the risk of liver fibrosis, and provide a protective benefit against liver cancer for moderate coffee drinkers.
 A 2017 study revealed that the positive effects of caffeine on the liver were evident regardless of the coffee preparation method.